 To transfer your lemon tree, fill your planting pot with planting mix.

 Fill most of the container and leave a small bowl shape in the soil that is about the size of your plant.
 Peat moss and compost are great additions to larger containers.
 You can read more about soil additions here.

 Make sure the soil is moist in the same way as when you planted your seedling.

-Carefully loosen the soil around the plant.
+Carefully loosen the soil around the lemon.
 You can do this by gently prodding the soil with a kitchen fork.
 But be sure not to loosen the soil too much, or you could damage the roots.

-Step # 8.
-Indoor Lemon Tree Care
+8. Care For Indoor Lemon Tree Properly

 Here’s how to take care of a lemon tree.

-Your lemon tree will continue to need plenty of sunlight.
+Citrus plants like lemon will continue to need plenty of sunlight.
 The more sunlight it gets, the more fruit it will produce.
 During warmer months, growing a lemon tree outdoors is an option.

-If you’re growing a lemon tree indoors during winter, keep the plant around a window that gets the most sunlight, if you have such a window.
+If you’re growing a Meyer lemon tree indoors during winter, keep the plant around a window that gets the most sunlight, if you have such a window.

 Do not overwater your indoor lemon tree, it will not need as much water as when it was a seedling.
 Citrus plants like lemon only need water when the soil at the top feels dry to the touch.
 You can also use a moisture meter for a more accurate reading.

-Did you have a comment or tip to share about growing your own lemon tree?
+Did you have a comment or tip to share about growing indoor lemon?
 Feel free to share in the comments below.
 Also, remember to share the article if you found it helpful!